 For a long time, the Dittrick could be said to be a doctor’s museum.
 Doctors created it, staffed it, collected for it, and saw it as a vehicle to document and venerate the medical profession.
 We still do that, but have broadened our mission to encompass a more universal perspective on health and medicine.
 Our most recent initiative, for example, presents the history of contraception.
 There are doctors and medicine in that story to be sure, but a whole lot more.
 We embrace the experience of individuals and society, trying to understand what options they had and what choices they made.
 We provide narratives about key collection pieces, news and notes about upcoming events, and interesting and anecdotal reflections on our shared medical past and its connection to our present and future.

-Date posted: March 3rd, 2014
+Date posted: September 10th, 2014

-Date posted: February 20th, 2014
+Date posted: August 27th, 2014

-Date posted: February 7th, 2014
+Date posted: July 14th, 2014

 Date posted: July 14th, 2014